_____________________________________________________________________________________________________________________

 Everyday Living/Practical Life:

-The practical life area helps a child explore and participate in hands on activities that teaches the child how to function in the environment around them.
-Exercises such as pouring, spooning, sorting, food prep, care of self, care of the classroom environment and grace and courtesy are included in their daily lives.
+The practical life area helps a child explore and participate in hands on activities that teach the child how to function in the environment around them.
+Exercises such as pouring, spooning, sorting, food prep, care of self, care of the classroom environment, and grace and courtesy are included in their daily lives.
 The children learn to become independent and confident in their abilities while building their concentration and focus as the child learns simple everyday tasks.

 Mathematics: